michelelacorte/SwipeableCard/README.md

 ##CONTRIBUTING

-If you want to contribute to the project you can open [Pull Request](https://github.com/michelelacorte/SwipeableCard/pulls), or contact me by e-mail.
+If you want to contribute to the project fork it and open [Pull Request](https://github.com/michelelacorte/SwipeableCard/pulls), or contact me by e-mail.

 Each proposal will be accepted!